Learn about mechanisms behind stress or anxiety causing acid reflux.

 “In fact, a scientific study from 2005 showed no evidence for increased acid reflux at all during stress, despite increased symptoms of heartburn.

 “So stress probably causes an increased perception of pain from minor stimuli rather than actual increased reflux.”

 This may very well apply to some individuals, while others will swear that stress or anxiety (acute or chronic) is strongly associated with symptoms that clearly spell acid reflux.

 I myself once developed what could only be acid reflux making its way into my throat and causing a cough every few minutes.

 It’s no coincidence that at the time the cough developed, I was facing a colonoscopy to find out why I had sudden-onset diarrhea and weird-looking stools (I feared colon cancer).

-I also developed a mild burning in my solar plexus region, plus dull aching in my chest, that coincided perfectly with the onset of a urine and feces stench that began invading my home through the ventilation and pipes—from the hoarder neighbor next door who was literally living in his wastes and accumulated garbage.
+I also developed a mild burning in my upper abdomen, plus dull aching in my chest, that coincided perfectly with the onset of a urine and feces stench that began invading my home through the ventilation and pipes — from the hoarder neighbor next door who was literally living in his wastes and accumulated garbage.

 I was on the phone for hours on end with every conceivable authority in an attempt to get the neighbor evicted.
 If this isn’t extreme anxiety and stress, I don’t know what is.